AdaCore/training_material/courses/fundamentals_of_ada/030_basic_types/11-subtypes_full_picture.rst

 A. 9
 B. :answer:`10`
-C. None, this fails at runtime
+C. None, this fails at run-time
 D. None, this does not compile

 .. container:: animate